 Recorded September 25th, 2024

-This presentation will give you some ideas on how to determine what content to audit, how to evaluate your risk, how to set up your audit process, and how best to report your results to your leaders.
+The OIG identifies seven elements of an effective Compliance Plan.
+One of them is conducting internal monitoring and auditing.
+This presentation will look at what to audit, how to evaluate risk, how to set up your audit process, and how to report your results.

 CMS’s 2024 Shared or Split Services Policy: Document and Report Them Correctly